rajan123456/uPresent/streamProcessor/README.md

 Stream Processing is a `PySpark` job which is ingesting data from Apache Kafka.
 As part of Spark processing environment setup, we have created a Master node and two worker nodes.

 Now to setup a runtime environment we must set the `SPARK_HOME`, `PYTHONPATH` and also place `spark-streaming-kafka` jar in the working directory.
-We also need to import the necessary pySpark modules for Spark, Spark Streaming, and Spark Streaming with Kafka inside our pytho code.
+We also need to import the necessary pySpark modules for Spark, Spark Streaming, and Spark Streaming with Kafka inside our python code.

 **Architecture**